Holi (2002 film): Soundtrack

-Release
+Reception

-The film released to mixed reviews.
-Initially movie ran average in theatres but was a huge hit in television, especially for songs.
+The film was released to mixed reviews although the songs were praised.
 Jeevi of Idlebrain.com gave the film three and a half of five stars and praised the performances of the new age concept, lead actors, the songs, and the cinematography.
-Gudipoodi Srihari of The Hindu wrote that "This is another love story, but for a change deals with responsible love and happy ending".
+Gudipoodi Srihari of The Hindu wrote, "This is another love story, but for a change deals with responsible love and happy ending".
+A critic for Telugucinema.com called Holi "an average-to-hit scale movie with so-so comedy and okay songs, mixed with neat cinematography in scenic locations.
+The movie can be a hit, or a good hit, because of the fact that the movie is a bit different from other movies of the same 'youthful love stories' genre".